goyal-rohan/goyal-rohan.github.io/index.md

 ## Some Olympiad Writings:

-Please visit [Old blog](https://rgtdfg.blogspot.com/p/handouts.html) for a list of Olympiad writings. (mostly outdated right now but I hope to update it soon.)
+Please visit [my old blog](https://rgtdfg.blogspot.com/p/handouts.html) for a list of Olympiad writings. (mostly outdated right now but I hope to update it soon.)

 ## Talks and Achievements:
 Please check my cv downloadable from the sidepane for information.